Home Improvement

 The front of your house is the first thing a potential tenant will see, so make that first impression count!

-Repainting the front door and keeping the windows and frames clean and well-maintained will instantly improve the look of your property.
+Repainting the front door and keeping the windows and frames clean and well-maintained will instantly improve the look of your rental property.
 If the windows are old or drafty, consider replacing them.
 Even a small detail, such as adding window boxes, can make the place look homey and more inviting.

 If you have a garden out front, keep it looking neat and tidy.
 Trim the grass and maybe add a decorative bush or two.
 Just don’t go overboard with the landscaping (low-maintenance, remember).